Using WOULD to Be Polite in English (with Examples)

 • Would you like to explore other options?

-• Would you mind sharing your thoughts on this subject?
+• Would you mind sharing your thoughts?

 • If you would prefer, I could arrange a meeting.

-If you really want to learn English but don’t know how to do it and where to start, don’t hesitate to contact us.
+If you really want to learn English but don’t know how or where to start, don’t hesitate to contact us.
 Book an online English lesson with one of our certified and experienced English teachers and take a test and consultation!
 Tap the banner to learn more!

 Discover more from My Lingua Academy